 - Trim your senior's fingernails.

-- Write a letter on their behalf, stamp, address and mail the letter.
+- Write a letter on their behalf, stamp, address, and mail the letter.

-- Read a story to your senior or sing them their favorite song.
+- Read a story to your senior if they have trouble seeing.

-Music and Songs Lift the Spirits
+Live Music and Songs Lift the Spirit

 Beauty Salon Certificates